dd9jn/rfc4880bis/crypto-refresh.md

 ### Notes on PKESK {#pkesk-notes}

-An implementation MAY accept or use a Key ID of all zeros, or a key version of zero and no key fingerprint, to hide the intended decryption key.
+An implementation MAY accept or use a Key ID of all zeros, or an omitted key fingerprint, to hide the intended decryption key.
 In this case, the receiving implementation would try all available private keys, checking for a valid decrypted session key.
 This format helps reduce traffic analysis of messages.